vatnz-dev/sops/docs/aerodromes/Class-C/nzwn.md

 !!! info "Helicopter Departure Clearance"
     **CFL10**: *"Wellington Tower, CFL10 at the western apron, request lift to operate in the city sector"*

-    **Wellington Tower**: *"CFL10 Cleared to lift own discretion to operate in the city sector, cleared to cross the runway 16 threshold, report clear"*
+    **Wellington Tower**: *"CFL10, Cleared to lift at own discretion to operate in the city sector, cleared to cross the runway 16 threshold, report clear"*

-    !!! danger "if runway or instrument sector are not clear:"
+    !!! danger "If runway or instrument sector are not clear:"

-    **Wellington Tower**: *"CFL10 hold position, due traffic remain on the ground, expect lift in x minutes"*
+    **Wellington Tower**: *"CFL10 hold position due traffic.
+Remain on the ground, you can expect a lift in `x` minutes"*